AlaSQL/alasql/README.md

 * Alasql works with all modern versions of browsers Chrome, Firefox, IE, Safari, Opera, Node.js, and mobile iOS and Android.
 * Alasql is fast, because it uses some optimization methods.

-Check Alasql vs other JavaScript databases:
+Check Alasql vs other JavaScript SQL databases:
 * [Alasql vs. WebSQL](http://jsperf.com/alasql-js-vs-websql)
 * [Alasql vs. SQL.js](http://jsperf.com/sql-js-vs-alasql-js/4)

+### Warning
-Warning: Alasql project is very young and still in active development phase, therefore it may has some bugs.
+Alasql project is very young and still in active development phase, therefore it may has some bugs.
 Please, wait a little bit before start to use it in production.
 I am going to add more tests and clean the code before relaese more stable version 0.1.0 in the mid of November.

 You can check [version-0.0.17](https://github.com/agershun/alasql/tree/version-0.0.17) branch for new experimental features of new version.